fbohz/fbohz.github.io/_posts/2020-05-11-react_pattern_apropcalypse.markdown

 ---
 layout: post
-title:      "A React Pattern to Avoid `Apropcalypse`"
+title:      "A React Pattern to Avoid 'Apropcalypse'"
 date:       2020-05-11 19:31:03 -0400
 permalink:  react_pattern_apropcalypse
 ---

 > React patterns are useful to promote code reuse while maintaining component simplicity and flexibility.

 Today we'll go over some React patterns I learned while participating at [Byteconf React](https://www.bytesized.xyz/react-2020).
 React patterns are useful to promote code reuse while maintaining component simplicity and flexibility.
-Note this is a bit on the **advanced React** side.
+This article is a bit on the **advanced React** side.

 ## Typical Component Development